OBDS-Training/Help/content/en/docs/connect/ssh-configuration/ssh-host/index.md

 ## Connect to a configured remote host

-You can now log into the CCB cluster using any of the following commands, to connect to the corresponding remote host:
+You should now be able to log into the CCB cluster using any of the following commands, to connect to the corresponding remote host:

 ```bash